americocunhajr/ElectroM/README.md

 <img src="logo/ElectroM.png" width="40%">

-**ElectroMech - Electromechanical Dynamic Code**  is an easy-to-run code to simulate the nonlinear dynamics of an electromechanical system.
+**ElectroM - Electromechanical Dynamic Code**  is an easy-to-run code to simulate the nonlinear dynamics of an electromechanical system.
 The implementation follows an educational style, to make its use very intuitive.

 ## Software History